-Possibly my all time favourite place in New Zealand.
-This small town on the east coast of the North Island is quaint, peaceful and picture perfect.
+Possibly my all-time favourite place in New Zealand.
+This small town on the east coast of the North Island is quaint, peaceful and picture-perfect.
 I came here on basically every visit to NZ throughout my childhood and loved every minute of it.

 It’s the perfect place to step out of the city and enjoy the peace and quiet.
 The beaches are beautiful, the sand dunes are fun (especially Mount Everest sand dune that you can hike up and run down) the scenery is breathtaking and the locals are kind.
-I cannot recommend enough.
+I cannot recommend it enough.

 Hen & Chickens

 Hen and Chickens are beautiful islands off the east coast of northern NZ, basically directly near Mangawhai.
-These islands are called the H & C simply because the huge island in the centre looks like a hen, and is surrounded by 5 smaller that are defined as the Chicks!
+These islands are called the H & C simply because the huge island in the centre looks like a hen, and is surrounded by 5 smaller ones that are defined as the Chicks!

 If you are visiting this area it is definitely worth a visit to these rugged islands.
 They are wildlife reserves so you’re not able to step foot onto them, but it is an amazing place to dive, snorkel or simply travel around if you are interested in nature, wildlife and sea life.
 The boat trip to the islands is 40+ minutes and can be quite rough, so keep that in mind!